frumpy4/shibesbot-db/README.md

 # shibesbot-db

-This is the repo the [@shibesbot](http://twitter.com/shibesbot) Twitter account pulls dog pictures from, woof.
+This is the repo the shibe-bot#3908 Discord bot pulls dog pictures from, woof.
 If you'd like to contribute, submit a pull request.

 Make sure that:
  * You add the picture to the  `pictures` directory.